CPrich905/sei-group-project/README.md

 ## Technical Requirements
 Build a full-stack application

 Use an Express API

-Consume the API using a separate front-end, built with React Be a complete product
+Consume the API using a separate front-end, built with React

+Be a complete product

-Implement thoughtful user stories/wireframes to highlight core MVP Have a visually impressive design
+Implement thoughtful user stories/wireframes to highlight core MVP

+Have a visually impressive design

 Be deployed online

 Have automated tests for at least one RESTful resource.

 ## Deliverables
-A working appGitHub - Lily-La-Day/lily-la-day
+A working app

 A link to the hosted working app

 A git repository on Github

-This Readme!
+This Readme

 ## Team
 Ola - [leealex88 · GitHub](https://github.com/leealex88)